A guide on what affects the premiums you pay for your home insurance policy.

 Chances are your home is your biggest investment, and to protect that investment you have home insurance.
 It’s an essential homeowner purchase.
 After all, few people would be able to rebuild their home on their own financially if there was a house fire.
 Or cover the costs of a lawsuit if someone were to trip-and-fall on the stairs leading up to the home’s front door.
 Home insurance protects not only your home when disaster strikes but your finances as well.

-From the roof to the basement to the outdoor living space and the garage, many things go into your home insurance rate.
+From the roof to the basement to the outdoor living space and the garage, many things do and don't go into your home insurance rate.
 And, just like auto insurance, home insurance rates can vary substantially between insurers for the same home at the same address.
 But what affects your home insurance rate specifically?

 Find Home Insurance